 Operating lease payments are recognised as an expense on a straight-line basis over the lease term, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.

-YEAR ENDED 31 DECEMBER 2019 (Expressed in Jamaican dollar unless otherwise indicated)
+Year ended 31 December 2019 (Expressed in Jamaican dollars unless otherwise indicated)

 3. CASH AND BANK BALANCES